FedeCatto/Data-Managment-Project/README.md

 ## Conclusion
 This project provides a data-driven tool to assist football clubs in identifying pricing inefficiencies and supporting informed transfer strategies by offering an objective perspective on player valuation.

----

-## How to Run
-*(Here you can add instructions if you want to share code, e.g. environment setup, running scripts, etc.)*